priyaananthasankar/cloud-shell-aks-debugging-companion/README.md

 ## Prerequisites

+- Knowledge of Kubernetes and AKS.
+Make sure an AKS cluster is setup in your Azure Subscription.
+- Claude Account
 - An Azure Subscription:
     - With access to Azure Cloud Shell
     - With access to AKS clusters

 ## Setup Instructions